6 Best Belay Devices of 2019—Field Tested & Reviewed

 The anti-panic lower system is easy to trigger accidentally.
 The top-rope belay mode is neat, but it seemed like a solution to a nonexistent problem.
 The new plate looks more durable, but the smaller tab also means that curling your index finger underneath (Petzl’s recommended technique for quickly feeding slack) is more difficult, especially without looking down.

 As a result, the GriGri + has the odd problem of adding features but losing functionality.
-It’s also heavier than the already beefy GriGri, and it checks in at a full $50 more expensive.
+It’s also heavier than the already beefy GriGri, and it costs quite a bit more.
 For the price of a GriGri +, you could buy five ATC-Guides.

 The extra safety is impressive, and for guides who work with novice climbers, the GriGri + could be a worthwhile investment.